CIM is NOW LIVE!

 Changes, additions, or deletions to the existing University of Guelph undergraduate degree or diploma curriculum, or the University of Guelph - Humber curriculum, require the approval of the Board of Undergraduate Studies (BUGS) and Senate.

-All proposed changes to the curriculum are forwarded annually to the Office of Quality Assurance by the relevant Program Committee no later than the beginning of April each year, and must have received prior approval from both the Program Committee and Dean of the College.
-Program committees are required to submit proposed changes to the undergraduate and diploma curriculum on the calendar templates, which are updated annually.
+All proposed changes to the curriculum are forwarded annually to the Office of Quality Assurance by the relevant Program Committee following the timelines and deadlines for approval, and must have received prior approval from both the Program Committee and Dean of the College.
+Program committees are required to submit proposed changes to the undergraduate and diploma curriculum on the calendar templates or through the CIM system.

 The Office of Quality Assurance manages the Calendar Review Committee, a sub-committee of BUGS, which is responsible for reviewing proposals from Program Committees for new programs and courses, the discontinuation of programs and courses, and the modification of existing programs and courses.
 The Director, Academic Programs and Policy presents Calendar Review Committee reports to BUGS with recommendations for approval.